Interactive versus non-interactive locally differentially private estimation: Two elbows for the quadratic functional: Non-interactive privacy protocols

 \subsection{Lower bounds}

 We now show that the rate of the non-interactive U-statistics approach introduced in the previous subsection is indeed optimal for estimating the quadratic functional within the class of all $\alpha$-non-interactive procedures.
-See Section~\ref{sec:App:NONINTER} in the supplement for the proof of the following theorem.
+See Section~A.3 in the supplementary material \citep{Butucea22supp} for the proof of the following theorem.

 \begin{theorem} Fix $n \in \mathbb{N}$, $\alpha \in (0, \infty)$, $s \in (0,1)$, $p\geq 2$, $q \geq 1$, $L>1$, $M\ge 2$ and consider the class $\bar\P_s^{pq}(L,M) := \{f\in\P_s^{pq}(L):\|f\|_\infty\le M\}$.
 Define $z_\alpha:= e^{2\alpha} - e^{-2\alpha}$.
 If $n z_\alpha^2\ge 2$, then there exists a constant $c>0$, not depending on $n$ and $\alpha$, such that